rollbar/Rollbar.NET/README.md

 # Rollbar.NET

-A .NET Rollbar Client that can be hosted by any application built based on following .NET versions:
+A .NET Rollbar Client that can be used in any application built on the following .NET versions:
-1. .NET Core 2.0 and newer;
+* .NET Core 2.0+
-2. .NET Standard 2.0 and newer;
+* .NET Standard 2.0+
-3. .NET Full Framework 4.5 and newer.
+* .NET Full Framework 4.5+

 ## Install